 examples/<framework>-kitchen-sink) as well as other associated documentation and configuration as needed.

-This may seem like a little more hierarchy than what’s necessary.
-But because the structure mirrors the way Storybook’s own monorepo is structured, you can reuse Storybook’s tooling and it also makes it easier to move the framework into the Storybook into the monorepo at a later point if that is desirable.
+It may seem like a little more hierarchy than what’s necessary.
+But because the structure mirrors the way Storybook’s monorepo is structured, you can reuse Storybook’s tooling.
+It also makes it easier to move the framework into the Storybook monorepo later if that is desirable.

 We recommend using

-@storybook/html as a starter framework since it’s the simplest one and doesn’t contain any framework-specific oddities.
+@storybook/html as a starter framework since it’s the simplest and contains no framework-specific peculiarities.
 There is a boilerplate to get you started here.

 Supporting a new framework in Storybook typically consists of two main aspects:

 Configuring the client.
-The client is the code that runs in the browser.
-Configuring the client means providing a framework-specific story rendering function.
+The client is the code that runs in the browser, and configuring it, means providing a framework-specific story rendering function.

-To add a framework preset, it’s useful to understand the package structure.
+It's helpful to understand Storybook's package structure before adding a framework preset.
 Each framework typically exposes two executables in its

 These scripts pass an